 Wake Forest University’s newest parking enforcement officer, Kathy Kullman, exudes an overall friendly and approachable demeanor.
 It’s not her appearance or her personality that sets her apart from other parking attendants.
 The reason is not difficult to pinpoint: she’s human-powered.

 Kullman has committed to biking throughout a significant portion of her workday.
-After previously working as a bicycle patrol officer for a school in California, it was a “no-brainer” when Alex Crist, Director of Parking and Transportation, asked about her preference on biking.
+After previously working as a bicycle patrol officer for a school in California, it was a “no-brainer” when Alex Crist, Director of Transportation and Parking, asked about her preference on biking.

 “Having a parking enforcement officer on bike is great for our campus,” says Crist.
 “We are saving money on fuel, reducing our carbon footprint, and providing an invaluable resource of increased accessibility to our campus community.”